Menu

 ★★★★★ - Evening Standard

-"A fist rate perfomance from Vanessa Kirby as Stella.
+"A fist rate performance from Vanessa Kirby as Stella.
 Gillian Anderson is utterly compelling."

 ★★★★★ - The Guardian